Scott Tiffoney

-Scott Tiffoney (born 26 August 1998) is a Scottish professional footballer who plays as a winger for club Kilmarnock.
+Scott Tiffoney (born 26 August 1998) is a Scottish professional footballer who plays as a winger for club Raith Rovers, on loan from club Kilmarnock.
 Tiffoney started his career in the youth system at St Mirren, and has played for Greenock Morton, Livingston, Partick Thistle and Dundee, as well as numerous loan spells.

 Career

 Morton

 Tiffoney signed a new deal in September 2016 to tie him to Morton until summer 2018.

 On 10 November 2016, he joined Scottish League Two side Clyde on loan until January 2017.
 He returned to Morton after just six appearances for the Bully Wee.

 Livingston

 In August 2018, Tiffoney signed for Livingston for an undisclosed fee and was immediately loaned back to Morton until January 2019.
 He made his second debut for Morton on the left-wing in a defeat against Dumbarton.
 He joined Ayr United on loan in January 2020.

 Partick Thistle (loan)

 Tiffoney joined Partick Thistle on loan in March 2021, during the extended loan market for the 2020–21 Scottish League One season as a result of the temporary suspension on lower league football due to the COVID-19 pandemic.
-Tiffoney scored his first and second goals for the club on his league debut, in a 4-2 away win at Airdrieonians on 27 March 2021.
+Tiffoney scored his first and second goals for the club on his league debut, in a 4–2 away win at Airdrieonians on 27 March 2021.
 Tiffoney would play a massive part in Thistle's league comeback and eventually League One title win.